projectara/greybus-spec/source/control.rst

 ------------------------------------------

-This operation is used by a battery module to register itself with the SVC as a legitimate battery.
+This operation is used by a battery module to register itself with the SVC as a battery.
 More than one battery can be registered.
 The SVC uses this to know which modules can supply power.
 This request includes a block of data intended to ensure only an authenticated battery can successfully complete this operation.
 Details about the content of this data is not yet specified [#cm]_ [#cn]_ [#co]_.

 Greybus Control Register Battery Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^